gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 2. **Default Product Assignment**: Assign orders to a default product instead of deletion.
 3. **Custom Solutions**: Flag deleted products, filtering them during queries, or implement cascading deletes.

-I will now show you how to do delete orders linked to a specific product:
+We will now show you how to do delete orders linked to a specific product:

 The first step is to create a new service side workflow, and name it Delete Effected Products, and inside of it do the following: